koulanurag/mmn/README.md

 # Introduction
 In this document, a manual on how to work with the **LEARNING FINITE STATE REPRESENTATIONS OF RECURRENT POLICY NETWORKS**'s code is described.
-The topics covered in this README file is as follows: how to use the pretrained models, a summary of the results, and how to run the code step by step.
+Topics covered in this README file is as follows: [how to use the pretrained models](#use-prepared-scripts), a summary of the results, and how to run the code step by step.

 #### Step by step manual
----

 In the first step, the trajectory data will be created.
 The data model will be saved in the folder named after the environment in this directory: <br/>`results/Atari/**ENVIRONMENT**/trajectories_data.p`

 Use the below command to generate and save the data: